Temp Mail Logo

 Barracuda's BRBL is queried by its email security appliances at over 200,000 organisations worldwide.
 A listing here means email from this IP is blocked or heavily filtered by any organisation using Barracuda gateway products.
 Delisting requires a request via Barracuda's reputation lookup portal.

-Listed -- MediumSORBS DUHL -- residential IP, not authorised for direct delivery
+Listed.
+MediumSORBS DUHL.
+Residential IP, not authorised for direct delivery

 IP: 192.0.2.100 Blacklist: SORBS DUHL (Dynamic User and Host List) Return: 127.0.0.10 Impact: Medium -- expected fix is to use a proper SMTP relay

 SORBS DUHL lists consumer and dynamic IP ranges that should not send email directly to mail servers.
-This does not mean your IP sent spam -- it means it is in a residential range.
+This does not mean your IP sent spam.
+It means it is in a residential range.
 Fix: route all outbound email through your ISP's SMTP relay or a dedicated sending service rather than direct-to-MX connections.

 CleanIP not listed on any checked blacklist